-If the custodian, other than a judge, denies a request to inspect records, the denial may be appealed in writing to the office of the state court administrator.
-The state court administrator shall promptly make a determination and forward it by mail in writing to the interested parties as soon as possible.
+If the custodian, other than a judge, denies a request to inspect records, the denial may be appealed in writing to the state court administrator.
+The state court administrator shall promptly make a determination and forward it in writing to the interested parties as soon as possible.
 This remedy need not be exhausted before other relief is sought.